The Foundation of a Strong Family (Exodus 20:1-3)

 Jesus teaches that true satisfaction and joy comes in life from putting God ahead of us.
 Jesus said, “If you cling to your life, you will lose it; but if you give it up for me, you will find it” (Matthew 10:39).
 The happiest people in this world are those who have put God ahead of themselves.
 The happiest, most fulfilled people are those who have realized that there is a God, and it’s not them.

-If you want to build a successful life, if you want to have a strong family, it starts will building the right foundation.
+If you want to build a successful life, if you want to have a strong family, it starts with building the right foundation.
 You’ve got to put God first.
-You can make this commitment:?
-“As for me and my family, we will serve the LORD” (Joshua 24:15).
+You can make this commitment: “As for me and my family, we will serve the LORD” (Joshua 24:15).

 I’d like to invite you to pray with me and to make a public commitment to follow the first commandment to put God first in your life.

 Father, these are your people.
-They are standing with me today to say, “God, I’m putting you first.”?
-I pray that you would honor their commitment today.
+They are standing with me today to say, “God, I’m putting you first.”
+I pray that you will honor their commitment today.
 Make their families strong.
 We claim your promise that when we put you first in our lives and in our families, you will keep us on track.
 You will give us all that we need from day to day.

 If you’ve never given your life to Christ, you can do so today.
 It’s the first step that you can take in building your life on a solid foundation.
 You can pray words like this: “God, I’m putting you first.
 Jesus said that I’ll find my life by losing it.
 Today I’m giving up my life to put you first.
 I’m making you the Lord, the director of my life.
 I’m placing myself under new management today – under the management of the one who loved me enough to die for me.
 In Jesus’ name, Amen.”